Stereotypes of Arabs and Muslims in the United States: Stereotypes in film and their effects

 The 1999 film The 13th Warrior, starring Antonio Banderas as the Arab diplomat Ahmad ibn Fadlan, is credited with introducing a rare Muslim protagonist in a major Hollywood production.
 The film has since gained a devoted cult following, particularly among Muslim audiences.

-Other films featuring Muslim protagonists include the biographical drama Ali (2001), starring Will Smith as Muhammad Ali, and Disney’s live-action adaptation Aladdin (2019), with Mena Massoud portraying the titular character.
+Other films featuring Muslim protagonists include the biographical drama Ali (2001), starring Will Smith as Muhammad Ali, and Disney's live-action adaptation Aladdin (2019), with Mena Massoud portraying the titular character.
 These productions have been noted for offering more positive and nuanced depictions of Arab and Muslim characters in mainstream cinema.

 The 1975 film The Wind and the Lion, starring Sean Connery as Moroccan leader Mulai Ahmed er Raisuni, has also been praised in some reviews for presenting a more dignified portrayal of a Muslim character.

 Stereotypes that the west has of the Middle East have made their way into the film industry, including that Muslims are terrorists, that all Muslims and Arabs look alike, and that the women are oppressed and abused, are only housewives and don't work.
-The TV series Homeland portrays a Palestinian as a terrorist.
-In the show Arabs are shown as "backward, violent, and uncivilised".
+The TV series Homeland has been criticized for depicting Islam as "inherently violent and backward", with "[e]very single adult male Muslim character" being connected to terrorism.
+Films such as American Sniper and Argo have also been criticized for depicting Muslims as violent and deceitful.

 When impressionable children in the US who may not have much experience with Muslims or Arabs see negative depictions of Arabs they come to believe that this is reality.
 Children who had had some exposure to Muslims or were familiar with Islam viewed Arab Muslims more positively than less knowledgeable children.